 Despite its positives, the device can be a bit flimsy, which can cause some of the plastic parts to break off.

-Its design can also make it a little fiddly to clean.
+Its design can also make it not easy to clean.

 Thanks for reading this review.
 I hope you enjoyed and learned a lot from it.
 Be sure to check out the site if you need some info on chicken related products.
 From chicken water nipples to treadle feeders, we cover it all!